Anurag-2601/MachineLearning-Codes/README.md

 Imbalanced-learn (SMOTE)
 <br><br>
+B) Unsupervised Learning Models:
+<br><br>
+Unsupervised learning is when a machine learns from data without any labels or predefined answers.

+It tries to find hidden patterns, groups, or structures within the data on its own — without being told what the correct output is.
+<br><br>
+Example: Grouping customers with similar buying habits into clusters without knowing anything about them beforehand.

+<br><br>
+The Folder Includes:
+<br><br>
+1.

+<br><br>
 📬 Contact:

 If you'd like to collaborate or improve any notebook, feel free to create an Issue or Pull Request.